davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 ### JavaScript testing

 We test in the browser using the tripod of the [mocha](https://mochajs.org/) test framework, the [chai](http://chaijs.com/) assertion library, and with [sinon](http://sinonjs.org/) for providing spies, mocks and stubs.
-At the moment we're using phantomjs as the test environment, but now that's not under active maintenance we're looking to switch to using puppeteer with headless Chrome.
+At the moment we're using phantomjs as the test environment, but now that's not currently under active maintenance we're looking to switch to using puppeteer with headless Chrome.

 For each pattern under test there are two files: the spec file and the fixture file.
 The spec file contains the tests.
 The fixture file contains the HTML of the pattern whose component is under test.
 This is obtained by finding the pattern's compiled HTML generated by PatternLab, and manually copying across the relevant code.